-I don’t mean to paper-over the problems, of which there are many.
-But if you look around at the lot of other countries, you pretty quickly come to understand that what I'm trying to say has some bearing.
+I don't mean to paper over the problems, of which there are many.
+But if you look around at a lot of other countries, you pretty quickly come to understand that what I'm trying to say has some bearing.

 In 2011, I went to Indonesia with my wife because we were looking for an adventure.
-I never imagined that I would end up building a big technology company, have front row seats to witness the country's transition in only five years from having almost no transacting internet sites to a place where billion dollar funding rounds are a normal occurrence or where JD.com is delivering packages by drone.
+I never imagined that I would end up building a big technology company, and have front-row seats to witness the country's transition in only five years from having almost no transacting internet sites to a place where billion-dollar funding rounds are a normal occurrence or where JD.com is delivering packages by drone.

 When we returned to Australia we wanted to stay in technology, but it was harder than we thought.
 Despite the evident global success of a suite of Australian technology companies, the money and the sense of opportunity were often missing.